joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## Value Stream Mapping (VSM)

-Value Stream Mapping (VSM) is a lean manufacturing technique used to analyze, visualize, and improve the flow of materials and information through a manufacturing process or value stream.
-It is a tool used to identify waste and inefficiencies in a process and to develop solutions to improve efficiency and reduce costs.
+Value Stream Mapping (VSM) is a lean manufacturing technique used to analyze, visualize, and improve the flow of materials and information through a process.
 The value stream is defined as the sequence of activities required to transform raw materials or information into a finished product or service that is of value to the customer.

 Creating this involves several steps:

-* Define the scope: The first step is to define the boundaries of the process or value stream being analyzed.
-This involves identifying the start and end points of the process, as well as the inputs and outputs.
+1. Define the scope: Define the boundaries of the process or value stream being analyzed.
+Identify the start and end points of the process, as well as the inputs and outputs.

-* Map the current state: The next step is to create a visual representation of the current process, including all the steps, the time required to complete each step, and the value added by each step.
+2. Map the current state: Create a visual representation of the current process, including all the steps, the time required to complete each step, and the value added by each step.
 This map helps to identify areas of waste and inefficiency.

-* Analyze the current state: Once the current state map is complete, the next step is to analyze it to identify areas of waste and inefficiency.
-This analysis involves looking for opportunities to eliminate waste, improve efficiency, and reduce costs.
+3. Analyze the current state: Analyze areas of waste and inefficiency.
+Look for opportunities to eliminate waste, improve efficiency, and reduce costs.

 * Design the future state.
-Based on the analysis of the current state map, design a future state map that represents an ideal process.
+Based on the analysis, design a future state map that represents an ideal process.
 Include all the changes and improvements that have been identified to eliminate waste, improve efficiency, and reduce costs.

 * Implement the changes.
-This may involves streamlining the process, reorganizing resources, training employees, and implementing new processes and procedures.
+This may involve streamlining the process, reorganizing resources, training employees, and implementing new processes and procedures.

 The process of creating a value stream map involves collaboration between all stakeholders in the process, including operators, supervisors, and management, which helps to build consensus and support for the changes that are needed to improve the process.

 ## Maturity models

 Maturity models are frameworks used to evaluate and improve the effectiveness of processes, systems, or organizations.
-A maturity model provides a benchmark for the current state of the process, and also provides a roadmap for how to improve it.
-Maturity models are often used in the areas of quality management, process improvement, and IT service management.
+The models provide benchmarks for the current state and guidance on how to improve it.
+The models are often used in the areas of quality management, process improvement, and IT service management.

-The essential idea of a maturity model is that an organization can improve its processes and capabilities by moving through a series of maturity levels.
+The essential idea is that an organization can improve its capabilities by moving through a series of maturity levels.
 Each level represents a higher degree of capability and maturity in terms of processes, practices, tools, and resources.

 Typical maturity model levels: